Malcolm C. Rorty: National Bureau of Economic Research

 In 1920 Rorty co-founded the National Bureau of Economic Research (NBER) with N.I.
 Stone, formerly Chief of the United States Tariff Board.
 They had met as opponent advisers in the debate on the unemployment program and legislation for minimum wage in the state of New York.
 They later decided to join forces to initiate "an organization that devoted itself to fact finding on controversial economic subjects of great public interests."

 After seeking advice of economists, such as Edwin F. Gay, Wesley Clair Mitchell, and John R. Commons, they proceeded seeking private funding for their research program.
 Their effort was interrupted by the First World War, and continued in the early 1920.
 Later in 1920 the institute took off directed by Wesley Mitchell.
 The research program of the Bureau foresaw long-term statistical analyses on national income and its distribution.
 A theoretical structure was developed for national income estimated with the help of staff members, such as Simon Kuznets.

-Rorty and Mitchell foresaw a missionary potential as Mitchell (1922) declared, that "the practical demonstration we have given that men of otherwise divergent views can unite in the scientific investigation of controverted social facts wi.U give a powerful stimulus to all movements like ours."
+Rorty and Mitchell foresaw a missionary potential as Mitchell (1922) declared, that "the practical demonstration we have given that men of otherwise divergent views can unite in the scientific investigation of controverted social facts will give a powerful stimulus to all movements like ours."